 Temperature & Humidity

-In areas with high air temperatures, snake plants will lose a considerable amount of water through transpiration.
+In areas with high air temperatures, all types of snake plants will lose a considerable amount of water through transpiration.
 Therefore, you’ll need to water your plant more at warmer temperatures than you would at lower temperatures.

-Your plants will also transpire more in dry conditions than in humid conditions.
+Your plants will also transpire more in dry conditions than in humid conditions (such as snake plants positioned near a radiator or heat source).
 So, you’ll have to water more often if the air is dry.

 The Prevailing Light Conditions